Supam123/SpeechRecognition/README.md

-Hi this is My Speech Recognition project using python main.py is inside venv.
+Hi this is My Speech Recognition project using python .